-- 1.1 BARBRI Global Limited (the "Company", "they") deliver higher education courses internationally, with a particular focus on the Solicitors Qualifying Examination ("SQE") in the UK and the State Bar Exam in the US. - 1.2 The Company's success is built on its technology and innovative pedagogy, combined with the ability to harness data analytics, behavioural economics, learning science, and to develop solutions for learners and institutions.
-Building on the success of its core bar courses, which have helped more than 1.3 million lawyers around the world pass a U.S. bar exam.
-The Company offers a comprehensive suite of learning solutions for higher education institutions and law-related businesses that includes U.S. bar exam preparation, curriculum, assessment, SQE preparation, online program management and professional development. - 1.3 The Head of Learning & Product is responsible for ensuring that the Company courses are of the highest quality, fit for purpose and provide outstanding student outcomes.
-This person leads the Company's team of internal and external tutors and manages the process of course design, development, and review of the Company's courses with a focus on assessment methodology and processes for efficiency.
+- 1.1 BARBRI Global Limited (the "Company") delivers higher education courses internationally, with a particular focus on the Solicitors Qualifying Examination ("SQE") and professional development courses in the UK, and the State Bar Exam in the US. - 1.2 The Company's success is built on its technology and innovative pedagogy, combined with the ability to harness data analytics, behavioural economics, learning science, and to develop solutions for learners and institutions.
+The Company offers a comprehensive suite of learning solutions for higher education students, institutions and law-related businesses that includes U.S. bar exam preparation, curriculum, assessment, SQE preparation, online program management and professional development. - 1.3 The Head of Learning & Product is responsible for ensuring that the Company courses are of the highest quality, fit for purpose and provide outstanding student outcomes.
+This person leads the Company's team of internal and external tutors and manages the process of course design, development, and review of the Company's courses; with a particular focus on assessment methodology and efficient processes for the SQE.